-Sweet and chewy, these vegan protein balls make for a perfect afternoon pick-me-up.
-They are loaded with protein and fiber, making them an ideal snack to keep handy.
-This recipe requires only 5 ingredients and 10 minutes to whip up!
+Fudgy, chewy, and perfectly sweetened, these vegan protein balls make a great snack or post-workout fuel.
+Loaded with protein and fiber, they are incredibly satisfying.
+This one-bowl recipe only requires 5 ingredients and 10 minutes to whip up!

 💚Why you will love this recipe

-- An easy-to-make recipe that is ready in 10 minutes and does not require a food processor
+- Ready in 10 minutes, one bowl, and does not require a food processor or blender

 🥜What you will need